lalbritten01/LAlbri10_UCBerkelyAI/README.md

      - **kNN**: Performed well on accuracy but struggled with precision and recall, indicating sensitivity to class imbalance.
      - **Decision Trees**: Achieved high accuracy and interpretability but showed signs of overfitting on the training data.
      - **Logistic Regression**: Balanced performance across all metrics, making it a strong candidate for generalizable predictions.
-     - **SVM**: Delivered the highest precision and recall but had longer training times, making it less practical for large datasets.
+     - **SVM**:  Had longer training times, making it less practical for large datasets.

 4. **Actionable Recommendations**:
    - Based on the evaluation metrics, **Logistic Regression** emerged as the best overall model for this dataset due to its balance of accuracy, precision, and recall, along with its simplicity and efficiency in training.